dougdragon/censored-text/README.md

 # censored text application
-Receives input from a textarea element and returns the string with censored text contained in quotes (single and double) replaced by "x".
+This application has 2 textareas; one for the string and the second for keywords and phrases to censor the string on.
+After submitting the form, the string with censored keywords/phrases replaced with a series of "X"'s is displayed below the form.

 ## Available Scripts